investing in your 50s and still working

 Budget to find extra contributions

-By the time we are in our 50s, many of life’s major expenses can be behind us, such as a mortgage or raising a young family.
+By the time we are in our 50s, many of life’s major expenses may be behind us, such as a mortgage or raising a young family.
 Using a budget helps you make the most of your money – and find spare cash for extra super contributions.